INTO-CPS-Association/DTaaS/docs/developer/devops/overview.md

 It automatically handles errors in HTTP requests (and provides meaningful error messages that help diagnose and resolve problems) and is fully compatible with all of GitLab's REST APIs.

+---

+Ref: Vanessa Scherma, Design and implementation of an integrated DevOps framework for Digital Twins as a Service software platform, Master's Degree Thesis, Politecnico Di Torino, 2024.